mgattello/zego/front-end/zego/README.md

 - implement a database instead of the JSON
 - implement CI and run unit tests and E2E before merging
 - create docker image to run application locally and test in CI
+- avoid using localhost:3000 as BASE_URL and use env files.

 ## Getting Started